 Difference Between 4G and 5G

 5G is the next generation of cellular technology, offering significantly faster speeds (up to 10Gbps vs 4G's 100Mbps), lower latency (1ms vs 30-50ms), and capacity for more connected devices.
 However, 5G coverage is still expanding, and for everyday phone use, the practical differences may be modest.
-See also: WiFi vs Bluetooth.
+See also: WiFi vs Ethernet.

 Key Takeaways

-• Speed is 5G's headline feature.
+- Speed is 5G's headline feature.

-• 5G can drain battery faster than 4G, especially when signal is weak and the phone searches for 5G.
+- 5G can drain battery faster than 4G, especially when signal is weak and the phone searches for 5G.

-• Indoor 5G coverage, especially for high-frequency bands, is often worse than 4G.
+- Indoor 5G coverage, especially for high-frequency bands, is often worse than 4G.

 Explanation

 Speed is 5G's headline feature.
 While 4G LTE typically delivers 20-50Mbps in real-world conditions, 5G can achieve 100-500Mbps on mid-band frequencies and over 1Gbps on millimeter wave.
 This enables faster downloads, smoother streaming, and better video calls.
+Understanding megabits vs megabytes helps interpret these speed claims.

 Latency (the delay between sending and receiving data) drops dramatically with 5G.
 This matters for real-time applications like video calls, online gaming, and future technologies like remote surgery or autonomous vehicles.
 Everyday users may notice snappier web browsing.